 The PRWORA repealed Aid for Families with Dependent Children (AFDC) and replaced it with the Temporary Assistance for Needy Families (TANF) program.
-In contrast to AFDC, which, as an entitlement program, guaranteed cash assistance to eligible families, TANF is a block grant program that allows states to use federal funds (and federally mandated state spending) in ways “reasonably calculated” to combat welfare dependency, support families and children, and prevent out-of-wedlock pregnancies.
-Federal requirements for TANF limit the length of time program participants can receive federally funded cash benefits and compels states to enforce certain child support and work requirements.
+In contrast to AFDC, which, as an entitlement program guaranteed cash assistance to eligible families, TANF is a block grant program that allows states to use federal funds (and federally mandated state spending) in ways “reasonably calculated” to meet one of TANF's four statutory goals: 1) Provide assistance to needy families so that children may be cared for in their own homes or in the homes of relatives; 2) End the dependence of needy parents on government benefits by promoting job preparation, work, and marriage; 3) Prevent and reduce the incidence of out-of-wedlock pregnancies and establish annual numerical goals for preventing and reducing the incidence of these pregnancies; and 4) Encourage the formation and maintenance of two-parent families (Public Law 104-193 1996).
+Federal requirements for TANF limit the length of time program participants can receive federally funded cash benefits and compels states to enforce federal child support and work requirements.
 Beyond this, states have the authority to impose even more demanding requirements, time limits, and sanctions for noncompliance (Giannarelli et al. 2017).

-By linking receipt of cash assistance to behavioral demands, the TANF program institutionalized paternalism in the American welfare system.
+The TANF program institutionalized paternalism by linking receipt of TANF cash assistance to behavioral demands.
+However, TANF’s paternalistic requirements are applied selectively.
+Only families receiving “assistance”, a form of aid defined as comprising basic assistance (i.e. ongoing monthly cash payments) and child care or transportation benefits for families without an employed adult, are required to comply with the federal time limits and work, child support, and other requirements introduced by the PRWORA (Falk 2017).
+States are allowed to spend state and federal TANF funds on other forms of aid reasonably calculated to meet TANF’s goals, such as refundable tax credits, pregnancy prevention programs, and child care for working families, but recipients do not have to meet federal requirements.

-However, since the PRWORA was enacted, the nature and scope of means-tested cash assistance have changed in important ways.
+Since the PRWORA was enacted, the nature and scope of means-tested cash assistance have changed in important ways.
 For one, fewer people receive TANF cash assistance now than in the 1990s.
 As Figure 1 shows, the number of families receiving TANF in an average month decreased in the years following the passage of the PRWORA, continuing a trend of decreasing caseloads that began in 1994 (Office of the Assistant Secretary for Planning and Evaluation 2014).
 In 2017, only 1.4 million families received TANF assistance in the average month, a decrease of 55.4% from 1998.

 Also shown in Figure 1 is the share of the national TANF caseload composed of “child-only” families, which consist of a dependent child and caretaker who either chooses not to be included in the assistance unit or is barred from being included in the assistance unit.
 If a caretaker is not included in the unit and the state deems the child to still be eligible for TANF assistance, benefits are calculated based on the needs of the child or children.
-The resulting “child-only” family is not subject to the five year limit on federally funded TANF benefits and many states do not require the excluded caretaker to meet activity requirements (Giannarelli et al. 2017; Falk 2017).
+The resulting “child-only” family is not subject to the five year limit on federally funded TANF benefits and many states do not require the excluded caretaker to meet paternalistic activity requirements (Giannarelli et al. 2017; Falk 2017).
 Over time, the proportion of the caseload composed of these types of families increased, reducing the share of families affected by TANF’s paternalistic activity requirements and time limits.
 In 1998, 23% of the national TANF caseload consisted of “child-only” families.
-By 2008, the share had increased to 45.4%.
-Most recently, in 2017, 40.5% of the national caseload consisted of “child-only” families.
+By 2008, the share had increased to 45.4%; in 2017, 40.5% of the national caseload consisted of “child-only” families.